 Barbara makes salmon patties quite often – they are a favorite of her daughters (her husband isn’t as big of a fan).
 So Barbara usually plans to make them when her husband has an evening meeting or is traveling for work.
 She invites our cousin Janet to dinner on these evenings as she’s a HUGE fan of Barbara’s salmon patties!

-Our mom also made this exact recipe growing up.
-The delicious aroma of these frying up on the stovetop take us right back to our childhood.
+Our mom also made this exact recipe using canned salmon growing up.
+The delicious aroma of these frying up on the stove top take us right back to our childhood.

 Low-Carb Salmon Patties